paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

 just review his code.
 I could give him insights on what I think about when reviewing.
-What kinds of questions I ask myself, like "could this be simplified?", "how clear and readable is this code?", "if this test failed, would I be able to figure out what went wrong?", "is there any cases that don't seem to be tested but should be?"
+What kinds of questions I ask myself, like "could this be simplified?", "how clear and readable is this code?", "if this test failed, would I be able to figure out what went wrong?", "are there any cases that don't seem to be tested but should be?"

 As we were walking through his code, I could tell that there were some points of